 Standards: NGSS 4-ESS2-1, 4-ESS2-2; 5-ESS2-1

-For many thousands of years, multiple Native American tribes called the desert their home.
-Students will explore artifacts which help to tell the story of life in the desert and the changes these cultures endured as European Americans settled Southern California.
+Ongoing archaeological work in Joshua Tree National Park catalogs and protects evidence from thousands of years of human history.
+In this program students explore artifacts and models which help to tell the story of life in the desert and the changes these cultures endured as European Americans settled Southern California.

 Standards: CA Social Studies: 3.2; 4.2-3

 The desert- home to camels, mammoth, and sloths… wait…what?!
 During the Pleistocene Ice Age (2.6mya- 12,000 years ago), Southern California was a very different place.
 Fossil discoveries tell us the story of undeniable climate change and how life either moved, adapted, or died.
 Students will be engaged in paleontological methods and discoveries in Joshua Tree National Park and how the past gives us glimpses into the future.